Extracting Equations of Motion from Superconducting Circuits: Superconducting Circuit Analysis

 Note that the branch flux vector and the augmented flux vector are directly related to each other through $\bMplus$ by:

-With this, the circuit Lagrangian and associated equations of motion can be written in terms of $\bIrrFluxVector$ by substituting $\bBranchFluxVector=\bMplus^{-1} \bAugFluxVector$ into Eq. (\ref{FormalEOM}).
-Specifically, to find the circuit's Lagrangian in terms of $\bIrrFluxVector$, $\bMplus$ must be invertible.
-Provided that the columns of $\bM$ are chosen to be linearly independent of each other and of the columns of $\bR$, nonsingularity of $\bMplus$ is guaranteed.
+With this, the circuit Lagrangian and associated equations of motion can be written in terms of $\bAugIrrFluxVector$ by substituting $\bBranchFluxVector=\bMplus^{-1} \bAugFluxVector$ into Eq. (\ref{full Lagrangian}) and Eq. (\ref{FormalEOM}), respectively.
+Specifically, to find the circuit's Lagrangian in terms of $\bAugIrrFluxVector$, $\bMplus$ must be invertible.
+Provided that the columns of $\bM$ are chosen to be linearly independent of each other and of the columns of $\bR$, the nonsingularity of $\bMplus$ is guaranteed.

-However, ambiguity remains in defining $\bM$'s elements.
-Following Ref. \cite{You_Sauls_Koch_2019}, the degrees of freedom are deemed \emph{irrotational} by ensuring they satisfy the following constraint:
+However, ambiguity remains in defining the elements of $\bM$.
+Following Ref. \cite{You_Sauls_Koch_2019}, these degrees of freedom are deemed \textit{irrotational} by ensuring that they satisfy the following constraint:

-which guarantees that the Lagrangian, when written in terms of $\bIrrFluxVector$, does not depend on $\Dot{\mathbf{\Phi}}_\mathrm{x}$.
-Due to this, $\bIrrFluxVector$ is referred to as the \emph{irrotational flux} vector.
-In addition, Eq. (\ref{eq:NullSpace}) allows the equations of motion to be of Langevin form, further enabling thermodynamical analyses of the circuit's information-bearing degrees of freedom.
+This guarantees that the Lagrangian, when written in terms of $\bAugIrrFluxVector$, does not depend on $\Dot{\mathbf{\Phi}}_\mathrm{x}$.
+Due to this, $\bIrrFluxVector$ is referred to as the \emph{irrotational flux} vector, and $\bAugIrrFluxVector$ is the \emph{augmented irrotational flux} vector.
+In addition, Eq. (\ref{eq:NullSpace}) allows the equations of motion to be of Langevin form, further enabling thermodynamical analyses of the circuit's degrees of freedom---the subject of a sequel.

 However, even after enforcing the irrotational constraint, there is still additional freedom in defining $\bM$.
 To address this, we turn to the kinetic energy term: